antoinechoffrut/UHCW/README.md

 - Most centers which deliver tests of multiple types put the appointments for all types at the same time.
 - The test centers offer a varying number of appointments.
-This fact combine with the variability of the number of days these appointments are available for online booking means that the number of records varies across test centers, as depicted in the figure below.
+This fact combined with the variability of the number of days these appointments are available for online booking means that the number of records varies across test centers, as depicted in the figure below.